 In 2022 he won the prestigious New Post Photography Award from MIA - Milan Image Art Fair, the most important Italian fair dedicated to art and author photography.

-He started a participatory mail art project entitled "A Postcard for Floyd" which already has over 350 contributions from people in the world of art and culture and from activists on racial issues.
-The project was presented at the last Centrale Festival 13 in Fano (2022).
-He exhibits his "Cages" architecture photos at Genoa Design Week 2022 in the ancient convent of Santa Maria di Catello.
+He started a participatory mail art project entitled "A Postcard for Floyd" which already has over 400 contributions from people in the world of art and culture and from activists on racial issues.
+This is now a traveling exhibition, with the first stop hosted at Assab One Milano (May-June 2023), and a book published by SKIRA with international distribution.

 (1) It takes 100 milliseconds of exposure to a colored face (not enough time to consciously notice the image) to activate the most emotional part of our brain (the amygdala).
 See Robert Sapolsky - "Behave" ed Vintage 2017 p.85